yakimk/QFP/README.md

 - [ ] button to togle area coloring under the function plot
 - [ ] button to aproximate integral and derivate at some point
 - [ ] button to change the domain of the function

+- [ ] add numbering back again
+- [ ] make functions to be infinite and domain only for points